- Flossing Effectiveness

 According to the American Dental Association (ADA), either type of floss will work fine.
 There are no studies that show either waxed and unwaxed floss to be better than the other.
 The ADA says that as long as the floss has the ADA seal, it’s safe to use and will be effective.

 The biggest difference, however, is people’s preference between the two.
-Most people prefer waxed floss, but some people thought the waxed floss was too thick — this was the deciding factor in most cases where someone preferred one over the other.
+Most people prefer waxed floss, but some people think the waxed floss is too thick — this was the deciding factor in most cases where someone preferred one over the other.

 The point is to use floss, regardless of the type you choose.
-Flossing on a daily basis (especially if you have braces or some other sort of dental prosthesis) is crucial to good oral hygiene.
+Flossing on a daily basis is crucial for good oral hygiene.

 Does Flossing Work?